mmbman/Katagiri/1980-06-30-Karma-Two-Aspects.md

 #### 59:00

 I cannot talk about karma according to Buddhist philosophy at this time, because it’s a huge system.
 For instance, you have to study karma according to primitive Buddhism, the *agamas*.
 Next, we have to study *Abhidharmakosha*; that is the oldest Buddhist psychology.
 That is complicated.
-But anyway, it explains what karma is... and it’s huge.
+But anyway, it explains what karma is...
+It’s huge.
 It gives you a headache. *[People chuckle.]* And next, you have to study *Madhyamaka*; it is explaining emptiness, so Nagarjuna explains karma in this *Madhyamaka*.
-And also next, you have to study the Buddhist psychology which developed after the *Madhyamakas*; this is also explaining karma.
+And also next, you have to study the Buddhist psychology which developed after that *Madhyamaka*; this is also explaining karma.
 And also *[he laughs,]* another one is the *Avatamsaka Sutra*.
 This is a beautiful sutra explaining the interconnection of all sentient beings; it explains this state of perfect dynamic working.
 That’s a beautiful sutra.
 This sutra also explains karma, but it doesn’t have a particular section on karma, so you have to study the whole sutra and then pick up the points about karma.
 And also, maybe the *Lotus Sutra*.
 And also, karma according to Chinese Zen, and Japanese Zen, *[he laughs,]* and also the Pure Land school, and the Tendai school...
-Anyway, it’s a huge [system].
+Anyway, [Buddhism is] huge.

 I cannot talk about all [of those] things.
 So as much as possible, I would like to explain karma through my experience.
 And also I want you get a taste of what karma is, even a little bit.
 Okay?
 That’s what I want to do at this time.
 But my seminar is just an introduction to karma.
 If you are interested in karma, you have to study [those things I mentioned], one by one.